Dre Campbell Farm

 7. Avoid Overhead Sprinklers

-The solution is to water around the roots using a watering can or install a drip irrigation system.
+The solution is to water around the roots using a watering can or to install a drip irrigation system.

-8. Mulch Soil After Clean-Up
+8. Mulch the Soil After Cleanup

 Using a thick layer of mulch will also help prevent the spores from splashing back onto the leaves.

-Additionally, mulch protects the base of the plant.
 It also keeps the soil moist, avoiding the need to water frequently.
 It will keep weeds down, too.

 9. Space Plants Properly